TheMody/PianoBeamer/README.md

 Turn your old fashioned piano into a fancy new one.
 All you need is a USB Camera and a Beamer.
 Both should be placed above the piano looking down and have a good view on the keyboard.

 The code base then uses fancy AI tools to detect the keyboard.
-Then the Beamer projects
+Then the Beamer projects instructions onto you keyboard which tells you how to play your choosen song.

+This code base includes a web app, so you can use your phone too controll which music is projected.
+It should also work with a raspberry pi, as the computer hosting this.
+Which enables you to make it all plug and play.

 # Install